jamesaduncan/schema-elements/SCHEMA-API.md

 ## Templates and rendering

-Microdata Objects can be rendered to templates:
+Microdata Objects can be rendered to templates using the integrated [html-template](https://jamesaduncan.github.io/html-template/) library:

     ```html
     <template id="person-template">